The Face Reference Assets are a collection of textures and 3D objects. Use them when you're creating face effects in Meta Spark Studio.

 Use the face mesh as a scale reference, for example when you're creating objects like glasses or hats that you'll track to the face.

-Using this mesh as a reference will mean objects are the right size when you import them into Spark AR Studio.
+Using this mesh as a reference will mean objects are the right size when you import them into Meta Spark Studio.

 Create facial distortion blendshapes